Attractor Flies Versus an Exact Imitation

 Dry fly fishing is the easiest form of fly fishing.
 You don’t need fancy strike indicators or split shot needed in nymph fishing.
 Don’t get me wrong, nymph fishing is just as effective, and more so in deep water, but we will get into that in a later article.

-With most of us getting less fishing time its a lot easier to pick up your rod and fish a dry fly, and within an hour or two you have your timing and skills honed.
+With most of us getting less fishing time it is a lot easier to pick up your rod and fish a dry fly, and within an hour or two you have your timing and skills honed.
 In nymph fishing, I find that it takes a day or two till you get back in the groove.
 I suppose you could stick an indicator on but I would rather use a dry fly.

 I heard somewhere once that nymph fishing with an indicator was like worm fishing.
 When dry fly fishing you can see everything, what the fly is doing where the current’s taking the food.
 You get to see the fish take the fly whether it’s a dimple rise of a cunning old brown or a smashing rise of a sleek rainbow.